About BirdRank

 Our Mission

-We recognize the dedication of those who venture into the field to document Brazil's birds.
-Every record matters, and every birder deserves to be celebrated.
+BirdRank highlights the people who go into the field to document Brazil's birds.
+Every record adds value to the leaderboard and to the dataset.

 Data for Research